 - To have the most traffic, and or the highest conversion rate.

-With those pages in mind, you can give your full attention only to the most important parts of your website.
+With those in mind, you can give your full attention only to the most important parts of your new site.

 4 – Launch the website redesign process with the UX design team

 As with any project, you need a timeline.
 A timeline can help you and your team see the project as a whole.
 Which pages and elements they need to work on first, and what the deadlines are for each phase.
 This way you help them be more efficient with their work and the project.

 It’s also possible to redesign your website with the help of an agency like UX studio.
 We meet you on a call to discuss your product and business goals.
 Based on this meeting we’ll prepare a roadmap, which is tailored to your business needs, both time and budget-wise.